Veronikanos/rsschool-cv/cv.md

 ### Summary:
 I am in the beginning of my career.
 I spent some years doing different stuff and searching for my passion.
 I spend almost all of my time studying.
 I tried several directions in tech and non-tech to decide what kind of job I would like to dive into.
 Since I made my first web api and I decided that frontend development is what I want to do.
-I have been learning Javascript and React for 7 months.
 I decided to pursue my career in web-development and to get my first job as a junior frontend developer as soon as possible because I feel it is my place.

 ### Self-education and courses: